 [In the Rule], the motivation for our life of ceaseless prayer is described. … The created world is the expression of God’s goodness and the theater of God’s redemptive love for us.
 Because we are made in God’s image, it is possible for us to seek union with God as we do God’s will.
 Thus, the Franciscan does not flee the world in order to ‘escape’ to God, but seeks immersion in its sacramental reality. – From: Margaret Carney, OSF – Franciscan Morning and Evening Praise

 The Franciscan Prayer Book

-The four-week psalter uses a thematic approach based on four these close to all Franciscan hearts: conversion of heart, poverty, contemplation, and minority.
+The four-week Psalter uses a thematic approach based on four that are close to all Franciscan hearts: conversion of heart, poverty, contemplation, and minority.

 Another aspect that makes this prayer book so special to us is its use of Franciscan sources, particularly in the antiphons and the closing blessings.
 The readings are also an added source of Franciscan sources.
 Each morning and evening prayer provides two readings, one from scripture and one from Franciscan sources.

 Two other really special features of the book are the art and the music.
 While the latter uses both traditional and currently popular hymns, many are hymns written by members of various Franciscan congregations.
 Similarly, the artwork that appears throughout the book is done by members of our various congregations.

 It seemed as though the final product was a long, long time coming, but now that it’s a reality, it was worth the wait.
 Perhaps it’s like the birthing process.
 There was indeed pain–and groaning–and labor–but our Franciscan Morning and Evening Prayer, once birthed, has brought joy to many a Franciscan heart!